OHI-Science/ohimanual/3_conduct_manual/install_tbx.md

 ## Cloning a repository to your local computer

 In order to sync GitHub and RStudio, you need to clone your GitHub repository to RStudio.
-Here is a step-by-step guide on how to do so:
+Here is a guide on how to do so:

 ![How to clone repository to Rstudio](https://docs.google.com/drawings/d/1QHQGHlE3Ct7KQ7o216k9rRqUC__7rCOwt5EXd3tcvLo/pub?w=720&h=1920)